 The Time-Off Program is only for Graduate, Law and MBA students.
-Time-Off is an approved, planned leave of absence for up to three semesters off, including summers, without having to re-admit to the University.
+Time-Off is an approved, planned leave of absence for up to three semesters off, including summers, without having to be readmitted to the university.
 The program guarantees the student's place in their current program upon return and allows access to certain benefits during absence.
-If a student takes a leave of absence without enrolling in the Time-Off Program, the student will be discontinued from the University and will have to reapply.
+If a student takes a leave of absence without enrolling in the Time-Off Program, the student will be discontinued from the university and will have to reapply.

-A copy of the Time-Off Program application given by the Office of the Registrar may be required as proof to access benefits with certain departments.
+A copy of the Time-Off Program application from the Office of the Registrar may be required as proof to access benefits with certain departments.

 Applications can be completed for the Time-Off Program anytime until the last day of classes of the semester.
 However, withdrawal fees will be assessed based on the Withdrawal Calendar.
-To avoid additional fees, the Time-Off application must completed and signed at least 12 days prior to the start of the semester, and withdraw from classes at or before that time.
-If the Refund/Assessment schedule is not followed a withdrawal fee or full tuition fees may be assessed.
+To avoid additional fees, the Time-Off Program application must be completed and signed at least 12 days prior to the start of the semester, and the student must withdraw from classes at or before that time.
+If the Refund/Assessment schedule is not followed, a withdrawal fee or full tuition fees may be assessed.
 For Wardenburg Health Center insurance purposes, please file by the first week of school.

-The Office of the Registrar will automatically provide a registration enrollment appointment for the returning semester.
+The Office of the Registrar automatically provides a registration enrollment appointment for the returning semester.
 Students can register through MyCUInfo.
-An email reminder that the enrollment appointment is posted is sent to the student's official CU email account in October for Spring, February for Summer and March for Fall.
-Holds may prevent registration so check the account before the registration time.
+An email reminder that the enrollment appointment is posted is sent to the student's official @colorado.edu email account in October for spring, February for summer, and March for fall.
+Holds may prevent registration, so check the account before the registration time.

-Requests to change the return date to can be emailed from an official CU email account to email@example.com.
+Requests to change the return date to can be emailed from an official @colorado.edu email account to email@example.com.
 Requests should specify the returning semester.